Water fasting for weight loss -

 Many physiological changes occur in the body during fasting.

-During the first day or so, the body uses its glycogen reserves, the sugars that are the basic energy supply.
+During the first day or two of fasting, the body uses its glycogen reserves, the sugars that are the basic energy supply.

 After these are depleted, the body begins using fat.
 However, the brain, which has high fuel requirements, still needs glucose (sugars converted from glycogen).
-To obtain glucose for the brain, the body begins to break down muscle tissue during the second day of the fast.
-Thus, during fasting some muscle loss will occur.
+To obtain glucose for the brain, the body begins to break down muscle tissue during the second day of the fast... this occurs during the transition period to ketosis.

 To fuel the brain, the body would need to burn over a pound of muscle a day, but the body has developed another way to create energy that saves important muscle mass.